M

 Differences and limitations

-The official Markdown specification lets users input raw html, but we limit users to the elements described above.
+The official Markdown specification lets users input raw HTML, but we limit users to the elements described above.
 For example, if you try to input an image using ![Alt text](/path/to/img.jpg) the output will look like <img alt="Alt text" src="/path/to/img.jpg"/>, and something like <script>doSomethingEvil()</script> certainly won't work.
 We also employ a few markdown extensions that handle fenced code blocks (described above) and make lists and bolded text a little easier to manage.